Statistical inference in two-stage observation models including algorithmic randomness: General Framework

 \subsection{Inference by multi-run aggregation for nearly unbiased estimators}

-Under the alternative assumption that the bias of the randomized estimator $\htheta_b$ for $\theta_n$ is negligible compared to its standard error, we can develop a more accurate \emph{multi-run aggregation} method.
+Instead of assuming that the rescaled estimators have a limiting distribution, in certain cases we may be able to conclude that the bias of the randomized estimator $\htheta_b$ for $\theta_n$ is negligible compared to its standard error.
+In this setting, we can develop a more accurate \emph{multi-run aggregation} method.
 In our least squares examples, the sketch-and-solve estimators have a small bias and the partial sketching estimators can be bias-corrected, and so this method will be applicable.
 Specifically, in multi-run aggregation, we construct confidence sets for $\theta_n$ by a process similar to multi-run plug-in estimation, but \emph{centering at the sample mean of the estimators} $\htheta_b(Z_{b,n,i})$, $i\in[K_{b,n}]$ for a positive integer $b<n$.

 As in \Cref{pi}, draw $K_{b,n}>0$ independent observations $Z_{b,n,i} = \mA_b(\mD_n,S_{b,n,i})$, where $S_{b,n,i} \sim Q_{b,n}$ are i.i.d.~for $i\in [K_{b,n}]$, and compute $\smash{\htheta_{b,i} = \htheta_{b}(Z_{b,n,i})}$ for $i\in [K_{b,n}]$.
 The following result, proved in Section \ref{pfthave}, shows the validity of inference by multi-run aggregation.
 Below, $\lambda_d(M)$ refers to the smallest eigenvalue of a $d\times d$ positive semi-definite matrix $M$.